 9. Consideration of the partial revised submission made by Brazil in respect of the Brazilian Equatorial Margin.

-10. Presentation and consideration of the revised submission made by the Cook Islands concerning the Manihiki Plateau;
+10. Presentation and consideration of the revised submission made by the Cook Islands concerning the Manihiki Plateau.

 11. Consideration of the partial submission made by Mauritius in respect of the region of Rodrigues Island.